 Simply put, THE EXPENDABLES is an action movie on steroids.
 It is filled with plenty of action and plenty of war violence with a high body count.
 Written by, directed by and starring Sylvester Stallone, the movie delivers the entertainment goods.
 It even manages to create sympathy for Stallone’s character, who is trying to re-discover his soul by saving the damsel in distress.
 As such, the movie serves as a good, though violent, vehicle highlighting the star-studded cast, which features some of the most well-known action stars from the 80s, 90s and today.
 The acting is better than most of the 1980s action movies on which stars like Stallone cut their teeth.
 The violence and strong foul language, however, require extreme caution.

+THE EXPENDABLES is a violent, high intensity, macho action movie loaded with an A-list cast of action stars.
+Led by Sylvester Stallone, the stars include Jason Statham, Bruce Willis, Arnold Schwarzenegger, and Jet Li.
+The entertaining plot follows a team of mercenaries hired to overturn an evil, drug-smuggling, militaristic regime on a small island in Central America.
+Stallone’s character is moved by a woman’s bravery against the corrupt regime.
+He and the rest of his team go on a suicide mission to rescue her.
 THE EXPENDABLES is an action movie on steroids.
 It is filled with plenty of action and plenty of violence, with a high body count and many bloody scenes.
 Written by, directed by and starring Sylvester Stallone, the story delivers the goods.
 It manages to create sympathy for Stallone’s character, who is trying to re-discover his soul by saving the damsel in distress.
 The movie’s themes of heroism and sacrifice are positive.
 The acting is better than many of the 1980s action movies on which stars like Stallone cut their teeth.
 However, THE EXPENDABLES has plenty of very strong violence and strong foul language, so extreme caution is warranted.